DEFRA/ffc-grants-adult-cattle-housing-web/README.md

 - Docker
 - Access to Azure, and the Azure SND environment
 - A running instance of **ffc-grants-desirability-scoring** (This is optional, and only needed if navigating to or past the _/score_ page)
- - This also means you will need PostgreSQL, with the latest Laying Hens DB script containing the Laying Hens Scoring algorithm
+ - This also means you will need PostgreSQL, with the latest Adult Cattle Housing DB script containing the Adult Cattle Housing Scoring algorithm
- - This also means you will need A DEFRA VPN connection (AKA being connected to OpenVPN)
+ - This also means you will need a DEFRA VPN connection (AKA being connected to OpenVPN)
 - A running instance of **ffc-grants-desirability-notification** (This is optional, and only needed for sending/receiving the Email after the application is complete)

 ### Environment Variables